Starring Judi Dench and Kenneth Branagh, The Winter’s Tale is part of Kenneth Branagh’s season of Plays at the Garrick theatre.

 Shakespeareʼs timeless tragicomedy of obsession and redemption is reimagined in a new production co-directed by Rob Ashford and Kenneth Branagh, following their triumphant staging of Macbeth in Manchester and Manhattan.
 Judi Dench will play Paulina, Kenneth Branagh will play Leontes.

-The Winter’s Tale will form part of Kenneth Branagh’s season called Plays at the Garrick and runs from 17 October 2015 until 16 January 2016
+The Winter’s Tale will form part of Kenneth Branagh’s Season of Plays at the Garrick Theatre and runs from 17 October 2015 until 16 January 2016

 Leontes has everything a man could want: power, wealth, a loving family and friends.
 But jealousy causes him tear his happy family apart, leading to years of guilt.
 Finally he pays his debts and can be reconciled with his loving wife, Hermione.